Background pattern

 No special storage conditions are required.

-If more than 90days have passed since the first opening, do not use the remaining suspension in the bottle.
+If more than 90 days have passed since the first opening, do not use the remaining suspension in the bottle.

-Medications should not be thrown away through drains or in the trash.
-Ask your pharmacist how to dispose of the containers and medications that you no longer need.
-In this way, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of the packaging and any unused medicine.
+This will help protect the environment.

-6. Contents of the packaging and additional information
+6. Package contents and additional information

 Composition of Fycompa